Panic Pete: History

 Later in 1985, Archie McPhee had started distributing the Obie design instead as The Popping Martian Doll, marketed as a stress toy and manufactured by a company named Aliko in Taiwan.
 By 1988 the name was changed to the Martian Popping Thing, and by 1991 was redesigned so that the mouth was a nose and the toy resembled a clown.
 This version was manufactured in Taiwan under that name until 2008 when it was then being distributed simultaneously by Schylling under the name Panic Pete and in 2007 as Bug-Out Bob when being distributed by Toysmith as well as the Popping Martian when being distributed by Tobar.

 In 2007 John Livingston under his company JDL Engineering Associates Inc. started originalobie.com, a website dedicated to the sale of the OBIE.
 The original, as well as a neon version, could be bought here from 2007 to 2017, when the company fully transitioned to selling electronic cigarettes and e-liquid.
 In 2021 JDL would cease selling e-cigarettes and the website, vaping101.com, would be shut down due to an FDA violation.

 By 2009 Schylling redesigned Panic Pete to have plastic balls for his protruding features, rather than having them be part of the rubber mold like previous versions.
 This is the only design still being manufactured.

-In December 2022, Schylling announced a new Panic Pete version, NeeDoh Panic Pete.
-Though identical in design to their current iteration, the colors are instead various fluorescent colors.
-This is a combination between their two toy products, NeeDoh (a novelty squeeze ball), and Panic Pete.
+In 2022 Schylling introduced a variant of the toy under its NeeDoh line, marketed as NeeDoh Panic Pete.
+The design remains essentially the same as the standard model, with plastic balls that pop out for the eyes, nose and ears when squeezed, but the NeeDoh version uses bright fluorescent colors and is positioned as an air-filled sensory squish toy.
+It combines the classic popping mechanism of Panic Pete with the tactile, stress-relieving qualities of the NeeDoh brand.